strongloop/poc-loopback-multitenancy/README.md

   flexibile model should be considered (Loopback does not allow for duplicate model names ATM)
-- Maybe all apps should be multitenant capable out of box (ie. default id to tenant 1) to simply internal architecture.
+- Maybe all apps should be multitenant capable out of box (ie. default id to tenant 1) to simplify internal architecture.
 Simply turning off a config should allow us to reuse the same codebase
 - Interestingly, when creating sample data, not hardcoding datasource configuration during app boot made it more difficult to insert data into